-Out of 100 students included in the study, 64.3% were males, 35.7% were females.
-Maximum participants were from the age group of 25-40 years (45.6%).
+Out oOf 100 students respondents included in the study, 64.3% were males, 35.7% were females.
+Most of the respondents Maximum participants were from the age group of 25-40 years (45.6%).

-It was impressive to note that 93.5% of the students facing violence frequently were the junior resident doctors, specifically the second year residents, in comparison to the others.
+It was impressive to note that 93.5% of the students-respondents facing violence frequently were the junior resident doctors, specifically the second year residents, in comparison to the others.
 42.7% of the victims belonged to the First and third year junior residents, collectively.
 Another 6.5% victims belong to the MBBS Interns.